The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

 \subsubsection{Anharmonic oscillators}

 First, consider operators of the form

-where $a_j,b_{j,k},c(\alpha)\in\mathbb{R}$ and the multi-indices $\alpha$ are chosen such that $\sum_{\left|\alpha\right|\leq M}c(\alpha)x^\alpha$ is bounded from below.
-The fact that $H$ is essentially self-adjoint follows from the Faris--Lavine theorem \cite[Theorem X.28]{reed1975methods}.
-Anharmonic oscillators have attracted interest in quantum research for over three decades \cite{bender2013advanced,weniger1996convergent,bender1973anharmonic,fernandez1989tight} and amongst their uses are approximations of potentials near stationary points.
+where $a_j,b_{j,k},c(\alpha)\in\mathbb{R}$ and the multi-indices $\alpha$ are chosen such that $\sum_{\left|\alpha\right|\leq M}c(\alpha)x^\alpha$ is bounded below.
+The Faris--Lavine theorem \cite[Theorem X.28]{reed1975methods} shows that $H$ is essentially self-adjoint.
+Anharmonic oscillators have attracted interest in quantum research for over three decades \cite{bender2013advanced,weniger1996convergent,bender1973anharmonic,fernandez1989tight}.
+Amongst their uses are approximations of potentials near stationary points.
 The problem of developing efficient algorithms to compute their spectra has received renewed interest due to advances in asymptotic analysis and symbolic computing algebra \cite{gaudreau2015computing,barakat2005asymptotic,turbiner2010double}.
-The methods in the cited works are rich and diverse, but lack uniformity.
+Current methods are rich and diverse but lack uniformity.
 We show that we can obtain error control for general anharmonic operators in a computationally efficient manner.

-The algorithm $\Gamma_n(A)$ for the spectrum is described by the routine \texttt{CompSpecUB}, shown as pseudocode in Appendix \ref{append_pseudo}.
-This relies on the approximation to $\left\|R(z,A)\right\|^{-1}$ in Theorem \ref{unif_conv_gamma} given by the routine \texttt{DistSpec}.
-Throughout, we have used the fact that \texttt{DistSpec} can be implemented using only finitely many arithmetic operations and comparisons.

-We begin with comparisons to some known results in one dimension, calculated using super-symmetric quantum mechanics \cite{chaudhuri1991improved}:
+We begin with comparisons to some known results in one dimension \cite{chaudhuri1991improved}: